ashishkota/stockprediction/README.md

 We use Pandas, NumPy, SciKit Learn, Tensorflow, Keras, MatPlotLib libaries on python.

-We the Stock_train.csv dataset to train algorithms with Cross Validation, select the best one with the hypeparameters properly calibrated and then apply the model to the Stock_test.csv in order to predict the class for all the stocks.
+We use Stock_train.csv dataset to train algorithms with Cross Validation, select the best one with the hypeparameters properly calibrated and then apply the model to the Stock_test.csv in order to predict the class for all the stocks.

 We used 6 different classification algorithms to train our model -
   - Lasso Classification with Penalization